604 Curriculum Development

 h.
 To work cooperatively and constructively with the instructional and administrative staff in the school.

-2. Materials selected shall be consistent with stated principles of selection.
+2. Materials selected are consistent with stated principles of selection.
 These principles are:

 a.
-To select material, within established standards of the school district;
+To select material, within established standards, which will meet the goals and objectives of the school district;

 b.
 To consider the educational characteristics of the community in the selection of materials within a given category;

 c.
-To present the sexual, racial, religious and ethnic groups in society by:
+To present the racial, religious and ethnic groups in the community by:

-1. Portraying people, both men and women, adults and children, whatever their ethnic, religious or social class identity, as human and recognizable, displaying a familiar range of emotions, both negative and positive.
+1. Portraying people, adults and children, whatever their ethnic, religious or social class identity, as human and recognizable, displaying a familiar range of emotions, both negative and positive.

 2. Placing no constraints on individual aspirations and opportunity.